 While most protocols have just one primary group of node operators (often called miners, validators, or block producers), Mina has a second group — the SNARK worker.

-In this document, we'll briefly cover why SNARK workers are needed, how the economic incentives align, and provide operational details of performing SNARK work.
-Feel free to click through to any of the sections above that are most relevant to your needs.
+Read on to learn why SNARK workers are needed, how the economic incentives align, and operational details of performing SNARK work.
+Feel free to click through to any of the sections that are most relevant to your needs.

-Note: This document primarily targets node operators, and will not cover the theory of zk-SNARKs.
-Deep knowledge of SNARKs is not required to read this section, but it will be helpful to know roughly how SNARKs work and what they are useful for.
-If this is not the case, please check out this primer on SNARKs first.
+Note: The theory of zk-SNARKs is not covered.
+Deep knowledge of SNARKs is not required to read this section, but it is helpful to understand in general how SNARKs work and what they are useful for.
+To learn more, check out this What are zk-SNARKs? primer first.